Jenni Rivera: 1969–1991: Childhood

 Dolores Janney Rivera was born and raised in Long Beach, California, to Rosa Saavedra and Pedro Rivera, both from Mexico.
 Her parents raised Rivera and her sister and four brothers in a tight-knit, musical household; her brother Lupillo is also a regional Mexican musician.
 Rivera spoke both English and Spanish fluently.
 Her family introduced her to traditional Mexican music, including the genres of banda, norteña, and ranchera.
-Rivera earned straight A's in school until her sophomore year, when at 15 she became pregnant with the first of her five children, Janney "Chiquis" Marín-Rivera.
+Rivera earned straight A's in school until her sophomore year, when at 15 she became pregnant with the first of her five children, Janney "Chiquis" Marin.
 She supported the two of them by selling CDs at flea markets, while working toward her GED at a continuation school and graduating as class valedictorian.
 Speaking in 2003 of her experiences as a teenage mother, Rivera explained:

 Usually, when a young girl is pregnant, she drops out of school and concentrates on being a mother.
 I thought that's what I had to do, but my counselors told me there was no way they would let me drop out.
 I had too much promise.

 She attended Long Beach City College before transferring to California State University, Long Beach, where she obtained a degree in business administration.
 Prior to working for her father's record label, she worked in real estate.
 Her father was a bartender and businessman who created the record label Cintas Acuario in 1987, which launched the career of Mexican singer and songwriter Chalino Sánchez.